JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 </tab>
 </tabs>

-For example, assume that you write several modules in Kotlin and then want to access them from Swift.
-Since usage of several Kotlin/Native frameworks in one Swift application is limited, you can create a single umbrella framework and export all these modules to it.
+For example, you implement several modules in Kotlin and want to access them from Swift.
+Usage of several Kotlin/Native frameworks in a Swift application is limited, but you can create an umbrella framework and export all these modules to it.

 > You can export only [`api` dependencies](gradle.md#dependency-types) of the corresponding source set.
 >
 {type="note"}

-> Exporting a dependency includes all of its API to the framework API, which, in turn, typically makes the compiler
+> When you export a dependency, it includes all of its API to the framework API.
-> to add all the code from this dependency to the framework, even if you actually use a small fraction of it.
+> The compiler adds the code from this dependency to the framework, even if you use a small fraction of it.
-> So this effectively disables dead code elimination for the exported dependency (and for its dependencies, to some extent).
+> This disables dead code elimination for the exported dependency and for its dependencies.
 >
 {type="note"}

 By default, export works non-transitively.
 This means that if you export the library `foo` depending on the library `bar`, only methods of `foo` are added to the output framework.